mlb-6300/MADs_recon/README.md

   - An additional requirements is that the XML file to be parsed for names and URIs must be in the same format as the ETD-NAF... file, as the parser is looking for specific tags in the file.

 ## Usage
-  - To run reconciliation Flask service run either `flask run` or `python app.py` while in `MADs-reconcile` directory.
+  - To run reconciliation Flask service run `python app.py` while in `MADs-reconcile` directory.
 If passing in XML document as command line argument, run with `python app.py <xml file>`.
 Make sure XML document is in the same directory as the application.
+Additonally, do not run with `flask run`, as it messes up command line arguments.
   - With OpenRefine running and a project opened, run the following steps:
       1. Select a column containing indirect names
       2. Click reconcile